toanpn/editsql/DOCKER_DEPLOYMENT.md

 # Docker Deployment Guide for SQLite Editor WebApp

-This guide provides instructions on how to deploy the SQLite Editor WebApp using Docker.
+This guide provides instructions on how to deploy the SQLite Editor WebApp using Docker on a VPS server.

 ## Prerequisites

 - Docker (version 20.10.0 or later)
 - Docker Compose (version 2.0.0 or later)
-- A server with SSH access
+- A VPS server with SSH access

 ## Deployment Steps